Why would you want a single-storey extension?

 It allows more living space, and facilitates the entry of more natural light thereby creating a family environment which is healthier, brighter and airy.

 Important points to consider regarding single storey extensions

-But there are certain very important practical things to consider when thinking of an extension to a single storey property like:
+But there are certain very important practical things to consider when thinking of a single storey extension like:

 - Budget: Before even thinking about an extension, it is always better to know the budget which can be used and how much it can be extended.
 This is because in any building project, small and big, one should always keep extra funds in hand so that it is able to cushion certain the impact of market conditions like rise in the price of raw materials, labour costs etc. There are several costs to consider when setting the budget like: